Wednesday, February 22, 2017

 No Name Saloon - I love this place!
 In fact, adding to my list of best ski town/après bars.
 (Alongside Chambre Neuf in Chamonix, France and Merlin's at Whistler Blackomb, BC.)

-Final Tips: Goldminer's Daughter at Alta is a sprawling saloon with floor to ceiling window views of the slopes, cozy fireside seating, and really, really good loaded chicken nachos.
-After a beer to two there head next door for one more at The Peruvian.
-The cozy locals bar on the second floor of this hotel has live music, boxed wine, and the.best.shot.ski ever (legit ski boots, eight of them, that clip into adorable little bindings.)
-It was a fun spot to end the trip before catching a red eye home.
+We ended the trip on a classic note before catching the red eye home!
+Goldminer's Daughter at Alta is a sprawling saloon with floor to ceiling window views of the slopes, cozy fireside seating, and excellent loaded chicken nachos.
+Then we headed next door for one more at The Peruvian.
+The cozy locals bar on the second floor of this hotel has live music, boxed wine, and the.best.shot.ski ever.
+It has legit ski boots, eight of them, that clip into adorable little bindings.